shmiko/shmiko.github.io/_posts/2016-04-06-angularjs-wikipedia.md

 Ready..Let's Go

 We will be dealing with Front End only and as such our directory structure will be structured like this:
-The top level is you App Name, then you will have the following directories client, server, bower_components, node_modules and hopefully a test directory.
+The top level is you App Name, then you will have the following directories client, server, bower_components, node_modules and a test directory.
-Within client I have an app and assets.
+Within client I have an app and assets folder.
-The app directory holds all the various parts of the client side functionality including the main pages which tie the AngularJS app together and all the asociated modules.
+The app directory holds all the various parts of the client side functionality including the main pages which tie the AngularJS app together and all the associated modules.
 This App structure is based on the Angular [Style Guide](http://github.com/johnpapa/angular-styleguide) by John Papa http://github.com/johnpapa/angular-styleguide.

 It looks like this: